jbethancourt/Aws-Event-Driven-Architecture/README.md

 The technique of logging all events to CloudWatch Logs is useful when implementing EventBridge rules.

-Step 1: Create a custom event bus
+## Step 1: Create a custom event bus

-Open the AWS Management Console for EventBridge  in a new tab or window, so you can keep this step-by-step guide open.
+1. Open the AWS Management Console for EventBridge  in a new tab or window, so you can keep this step-by-step guide open.

-On the EventBridge homepage, under Events, select Event buses from the left navigation.
+2. On the EventBridge homepage, under Events, select Event buses from the left navigation.

-EventBridge Console

-Click Create event bus.
+3. Click Create event bus.

-Create Bus

-Name the event bus Orders.
+4. Name the event bus Orders.

-Leave Event archive and Schema discovery disabled, Resource-based policy blank.
+5. Leave Event archive and Schema discovery disabled, Resource-based policy blank.

-Click Create.
+6. Click Create.

-Create Bus

-Step 2: Set up Amazon CloudWatch target (for development work) A simple way to test and get rapid feedback for the rules you create for your event bus is to use Amazon CloudWatch as a target.
+## Step 2: Set up Amazon CloudWatch target (for development work)
+A simple way to test and get rapid feedback for the rules you create for your event bus is to use Amazon CloudWatch as a target.
 We will create a rule for the Orders bus that will act as a "catch-all" for every event passed to the bus, irrespective of source.

 All events warning